 Poseidon Water specializes in developing and financing water infrastructure projects, primarily seawater desalination and water treatment plants.
 Poseidon’s projects are implemented through innovative public-private partnerships that link private financing with the construction and operation of water supply and treatment projects.

-After developing the Project for over 12 years, Poseidon selected a world-renouned construction team to build the plant and the 10-mile pipeline, and a team to operate the plant once the Project is complete in 2016.
+After developing the Project for over 12 years, Poseidon selected a world-renouned construction team to build the plant and the 10-mile pipeline, and a team to operate the plant once the Project is complete late 2015.

 The Plant and Pipeline are being completed by Kiewit Shea Desalination (Kiewit Shea), a joint venture of Kiewit Infrastructure West Co. and J.F.
 Shea Construction Company.
 The Plant’s main process design (water pretreatment, reverse osmosis filtration, post-treatment and instrumentation and control systems) will be integrated by sub-contractor, IDE Americas.